 They grow a lot of coffee in Brazil

 Brazil is the largest producer of coffee by far.
 With over 60% of their crop Arabica, they are also the largest producer of Arabica, and the second largest of Robusta (Vietnam is the largest).
-There are many myth about how coffee came to Brazil, but what is important is that it came in the mid 1700s.
-Since then it has become a major export crop, which dominates the world markets.
+There are many myths about how coffee came to Brazil, but what is important is that it came in the mid-1700s.
+Since then, it has become a major export crop, which dominates the world markets.
 The commodity price (the base price) of coffee is almost entirely linked to the fortunes of the Brazilian crop.
-Especially relevant is their Arabica crop, which represents more than the next 5 biggest producers.
+Especially relevant, to us, is their Arabica crop, which represents more than the next 5 biggest producers.

-Since the farms are at least 10 times bigger than the world’s average this means that Brazilian specialty represents some of the best value for money, even it it is only double the price of you standard commodity grade coffee.
+Since the farms are at least 10 times bigger than the world’s average, this means that Brazilian specialty represents some of the best value for money, even if it is only double the price of your standard commodity grade coffee.

 SMC Specialty has a code of ethical conduct, which they see as the root of how they do business.
 While we have not visited them, we take them at their word, since we trust Marunic Trading as a partner.